Merger Arbitrage Analysis And Spread Performance - December 6, 2020

 Acacia Communications was the second best performing stock in our index this week.
 The stock has been performing well for some time as optimism grows for a successful consummation of the deal.
 Closing has so far been delayed as the market waits for the final regulatory hurdle to be cleared.
 Speculating on the timing of Chinese regulatory approval is notoriously difficult, but rumors surrounded the stock this week that a decision was imminent.

 However, what is of greatest interest is the level achieved by the stock price during the week.
 It is reasonable to assume that, as a deal nears 100% deal-closing probability, the target stock price will converge upon the offer price.
 Acacia, however, has shot straight past this level and now trades at a 1% premium to the offer price of $70 from Cisco (CSCO).
 Different theories have been proposed for this movement, such as a higher offer, but there remain no details of note in the mainstream media.
-Other rumors have suggested traders who had initially taken a short position may be taking a strategic "tax loss", but we are not inclined to entertain this theory.
+Other rumors have suggested traders who had initially taken a short position may be taking a strategic "tax loss," but we are not inclined to entertain this theory.
+For a more detailed analysis of this situation, please refer to our article titled "Acacia Communications Sends Mixed Signals."

 We have exited our trading position at a healthy profit with the bonus of the additional excess offer premium.
 Even if there is a higher offer forthcoming, we remain happy to take our funds (and profits) off the table.
 By Friday, ACIA had risen $0.62 or 0.89% for the week to $70.33, giving a negative simple spread of (0.47)%.